tinylib/msgp/README.md

 ```

 Each method is optimized for a certain use-case, depending on whether or not the user
-can afford to recycle `*enc.MsgWriter` and `*enc.MsgReader` object, and whether or not
+can afford to recycle `*msgp.Writer` and `*msgp.Reader` object, and whether or not
 the user is dealing with `io.Reader/io.Writer` or `[]byte`.
-(Pro tip: `*enc.MsgReader`s
-are buffered, and you can create one with an arbitrary buffer size with `enc.NewDecoderSize`.)

-The `msgp/enc` package has utility functions for transforming MessagePack to JSON directly,
+The `msgp/msgp` package has utility functions for transforming MessagePack to JSON directly,
 both from `io.Reader`s and `[]byte`.
 There are also utilities for in-place manipulation of
 raw MessagePack.